 - Sights are not adjustable for windage or elevation

-This heat shield is made from formed steel and has elongated cooling slots to help protects your hands from the heat.
-It has a secure, non-slip surface, with black oxide, matte finish.
+This heat shield is made from formed steel and has elongated cooling slots to help protects your hands from heat.
+It also has a secure, non-slip surface, with black oxide, and a matte finish.
 This gives it a nice look and makes it easy to handle when you need to.

-- Easy to install, requires no modifications to the firearm
+- Easy to install and requires no modifications to the firearm

 - Hardware is included in the purchase